How To Advocate For Yourself At Work With Professionalism And Respect

 Self-advocacy takes self-confidence

 Online therapy is a convenient and cost-effective way to get the quality mental health care you need from the safety of your home or anywhere else with a reliable internet connection.
-The plans offered by BetterHelp are often more affordable than traditional, face-to-face therapy is without insurance, and research shows that online therapy is just as effective as in-person therapy services for a wide range of mental health concerns.
+Plans offered by BetterHelp are often more affordable than traditional, face-to-face therapy is without insurance, and research shows that online therapy can be just as effective as in-person therapy services for a wide range of mental health concerns.
 Since there's no need to commute to an in-person therapy office or center, it's perfect for busy professionals or anyone with a full schedule.

-Well over 35,000 independent licensed therapists work with clients through the BetterHelp platform, and BetterHelp has continued to improve throughout the years.
-When you sign up, you'll take a short questionnaire that'll help us match you with a provider who meets your preferences and areas of concern; and if you need to, you can stop therapy services or switch to a new therapist who offers care through the platform at any point in time.
+Well over 35,000 independent licensed therapists work with clients through the BetterHelp platform.
+When you sign up, you'll take a short questionnaire that will help match you with a provider who meets your preferences and areas of concern, and if you need to, you can stop therapy services or switch to a new therapist who offers care through the platform at any point in time.

 If you are ready to start, click here to join BetterHelp, or read our website’s FAQ and therapist reviews for more information.
 No matter how you find a therapist to work with, you deserve to receive the quality care you need.